Q: What is a midwife?

 A: Following your initial appointment, you will be seen approximately every 4 to 6 weeks until you reach 34 weeks gestation.
 At that point, your midwife will want to see you more frequently.
 From 36 weeks gestation until your birth, you will be asked to be seen on a weekly basis.
 Postpartum, a midwife will see you multiple times in the 10 days following your birth.
 Finally, your discharge appointment will be booked 6 weeks postpartum.

-All prenatal appointments take place at our clinic in downtown Owen Sound and are about 45 minutes long.
+All prenatal appointments take place at our clinic in downtown Owen Sound or our satellite clinic in Walkerton.
+Appointments are around 45 minutes long.
 Your midwife will see you in your home for postpartum, with the exception of your discharge appointment (which is scheduled in clinic).

 Have more Questions?
 Check out the video above and be sure to visit our resource page for information on a range of pregnancy-related topics.